processing/pr05-grant/README.md

 👉 ✨[**2024 `pr05` Project List**](https://github.com/processing/pr05-grant/wiki/2024-Project-List-for-%60pr05%60-=-Processing-Foundation-Software-Development-Grant)✨ 👈

+_Note: While we will prioritize projects from this list, you are welcome to submit a wildcard proposal if you have an exceptional idea that aligns with the grant's objectives.
+For details, see the page linked above._

 ### Apply now
 To apply for the `pr05` grant, visit [Link Coming Soon], fill out the form, and **submit your application by May 31st, 2024, 11:59 PM EST**.